Stop Execution

 • No output value is generated for this action.

-• Logical Explanation: The Stop Execution action takes the value from the Input Value column (Scenario) and stops the execution for the current scenario.
-Other scenarios or modules in the suite will continue to execute.
+• Logical Explanation: The Stop Execution action takes the value from the Input Value column (testgroup) and stops execution for the current Test Step Group.
+The remaining Test Step Groups within the same Test case continue to execute normally.

-In this example, we explain how to stop the test execution at the module level.
+In this example, we explain how to stop the test execution explicitly at the Test case level.

 • Action: Stop Execution